jungsoft/frontend-style-guide/README.md

   } = useSafeQuery(GET_LIST_HEALTH_CENTER_QUERY);
  ```

-### Prefer to use nullish coalescing to access object properties instead of destructuring
+### Prefer to use optional chaining to access object properties instead of destructuring

 ❌ Bad
 ```